 '''

-add_param (name, shape, dtype=<type 'numpy.float32'>)
+add_param (name, shape, dtype=<type 'numpy.float32'>, initializer=None)

 Registers a parameter to the link.

 '''

 The registered parameter is saved and loaded on serialization and deserialization, and involved in the optimization.
 The data and gradient of the variable are initialized by NaN arrays.
+If initializer is not None, the data is initialized by initializer.

-If the supplied name argument corresponds to an uninitialized parameter (that is, one that was added with the add\uninitialized\param() method), name will be removed from the set of uninitialized parameters.
+If the supplied name argument corresponds to an uninitialized parameter (that is, one that was added with the add_uninitialized_param() method), name will be removed from the set of uninitialized parameters.